 2. Begin knowledge transfer with video, text or both

 Video is proven to be one of the best forms of knowledge transfer.
 Text is fine but, again, keep it minimal to avoid turning off your learner.
-Using five-or-six content slides in a row, we find, is too many.
+Using five-or-six content slides in a row, we find, is too many for a micro lesson plan.
 If all of the information is important, consider splitting the information into multiple lessons.
 We find using four slides is an optimal number for directed-focus lessons.

 3. Reinforce content using interactive questions and games